A Mighty Girl's favorite books about Mighty Girls and their sisters and brothers for National Siblings Day!

 We celebrate the relationship we have with our mothers and fathers, but we often forget how important siblings can be to our lives as well!
 In fact, a brother or sister will probably know you better — and longer — than just about anyone else in your life.
 And while you may not always get along, there’s no denying that the relationship you have with your siblings is a powerful one.

-To recognize National Siblings Day, we’re sharing stories about Mighty Girls with their brothers and sisters.
-Sometimes they play together and sometimes they argue, but these Mighty Girls and their siblings are always ready to support one another no matter what comes their way.
+To recognize National Siblings Day, we’re sharing our favorite books about Mighty Girls and their brothers and sisters.
+This post features books about welcoming new siblings in the first part, about the special relationship between sisters in part two, and the bond between sisters and brothers in part three.
+Sometimes they play together and sometimes they argue, but these Mighty Girls and their siblings are always ready to support one another no matter what comes their way!